Last updated on October 18th, 2022 at 06:29 pm

 Even though they are aware of that fact, they never take any action to correct it, which means that company management are careless or disorganized.

-Similarly, when management has no right system to collect and review customer feedback they end up losing the huge customer base by next month and so on.
+Similarly, when management has no right system to collect and review customer feedback they end up losing a huge customer base by next month and so on.

 Like the employees, when end customers feel unheard and disregarded they no longer deal with such companies which are controlled by disorganized management.